Leaders in our club and our community

 - with highest accolades for scholars who distinguish themselves academically

-- with recognition for Student of the Year and Teacher of the Year
+- with recognition for Student of the Year in the Tupelo Public School District and the Lee County School District

 - with conference sponsorships to develop student leaders